aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 ![A subset of test types which call upon the server to limit results by a function comparing the distribution of their response times](Graphics/Charts/Server-side Operation Boxplot.png)

 JSON response data dominated the requests, being the only format available across all three server types.
 XML's geographic subset, GML, is only routinely served by OGC endpoints.
-Images were not requested as often, there being fewer server-side filtering functions available. ~~Users may request the latest pie chart from the LandgateAPITest web app at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph4).~~
+Images were not requested as often, there being fewer server-side filtering functions available.

 ![Percentage of Vectors by response data type](Graphics/Charts/Response Data Type Pie Chart.png)